FlamePYB/YapBuddy/README.md

-# Yapper – Simple Terminal Chatbot
+# Yap Buddy – Simple Terminal Chatbot

-Yapper is a basic terminal-based chatbot project for Windows.
+Yap Buddy is a basic gui chatbot project for Windows.
 This early version is built for learning and experimenting with chatbot logic in Python.

 ---

 ## Features

-- **Terminal-based chat**: Run Yapper in your terminal and chat with the bot.
 - **Session memory**: Remembers messages only during your current session.
 - **No persistent history**: All chat history is wiped when you close the app.
 - **Message sender markers**: Distinguishes between user and bot messages.